pvihung/Personal-Budget-Transactions/README.md

 ## Usage Workflow
 1. Register or log in to establish a session.
 2. Add income and expense transactions through the interface.
+3. Add user details
-3. Configure or adjust monthly budget parameters.
+4. Configure or adjust monthly budget parameters.
-4. Access the analytics dashboard to review visual outputs.
+5. Access the analytics dashboard to review visual outputs.
-5. Iterate based on insights — adjust budgets, re-categorize transactions
+6. Iterate based on insights — adjust budgets, re-categorize transactions